How to Integrate Emerging Technology into Direct Mail Campaigns

 Data and Audience

-The path to retirement is different for everyone with some not retiring as soon as they are eligible.
-For insurers, age-in Medicare marketing is crucial for member acquisition success, but more than half of workers—around 54%—plan to keep working past their retirement age.
+The path to retirement has been changing.
+For insurers, age-in Medicare marketing is a high-value part of your enrollment strategy, but more than half of workers plan to keep working past retirement age.

 People are delaying retirement and sticking with their group insurance due to a range of factors, including:

-Adding in additional datasets can supplement your first-party data to assess audiences and create a more accurate targeting model to better position your products and services in front of the people you want to reach.
+By supplementing your first-party data with additional datasets, you can assess your potential audiences to create a more accurate targeting model to better position your products and services in front of the people you want to reach.

 Accelerating your age-in marketing strategies is only one part of a data-centric, performance-driven strategy, giving you the power to know more and do more.
 Dig deeper into paid media targeting options that go beyond relying on third-party cookies, or let’s talk about how to achieve more for your marketing—and your business.

 Author: Ryan Smythe, Content Manager